Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 Most websites these days use a contact form.
 You might even have forms for subscriptions or generating leads.

 Before launching your website in WordPress, make sure all your forms display and function correctly.
 Don’t stop at perfecting the design, either.
-Ensure any forms that collect data store it in the correct place.
+Ensure any forms that collect data are stored in the correct place.

 SeedProd’s built-in contact form block makes it easy to insert a contact form.
 That way, people can contact you before you go live.
 Any emails collected can be stored in WordPress or an email service of your choice by connecting to Zapier or WPForms.